Want to create the easiest GDPR-compliant forms for your WordPress site?

 - Erase Payment Data: Enabling this will allow erasing all the collected payment information of users

 NOTE: As the payment module is available in the Pro versions weForms, these features are only available in the paid version.
-You can learn more about the pro versions from here.

 Frontend View Of Your GDPR Consent Form